MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - Equation referencing: so far need to create separate embedded notes that represent equation blocks, since Obsidian itself cannot interact with MathJax well enough to create an equation referencing system
 - ⚠ Direct text replacements are not possible, since we are using embedded notes, therefore those texts that we want to replace are not found in a single document (a solution can implemented, via tracking the links)
 	- **Solution:** Use the text replacement tool in `converter.py`.

+# Comparison to Overleaf

+## Where Obsidian thrives

+- First of all, it's FREE.
+Overleaf's advanced features require payment (most of which can be replicated by Obsidian)
+- Much cleaner editor than Overleaf.
+Even though Overleaf is quite clean to use, it cannot compare to Obsidian.
+Obsidian is just more minimalistic (ok, as long as one does not obsess over style)
+- Can keep your report/publication/book/etc connected to your note-taking ecosystem, instead of having to move around to an external source.
+That way, all the notes stay linked with the report you are writing
+- Math: Much faster and cleaner equation writing (read the section about Equations and check the videos).
+- More aesthetically pleasing
+- Can write comments between the text, instead of requiring a new line (there are ways to go around it in Overleaf, but the comment text doesn't disappear when we hover the cursor away from it)

+## Where Overleaf thrives
+- Can write comments in a Google-docs-like manner
+- More distraction-free, since one can't obsess over plugins and workflows, which is the BIG TRAP of using Obsidian (https://www.youtube.com/watch?v=baKCC2uTbRc).
+Helps with avoiding procrastination
+- Can track changes (though Obsidian with github can work better)

 # 📽 List of videos
 If you want to jump to some videos, here's the list: